-- Hires and retain competent people - Fosters integrity and control consciousness - Formalize and clearly communicates policies and procedures resulting in...
+- Sets a positive "tone at the top" - Hires and retain competent people - Fosters integrity and control consciousness - Formalize and clearly communicates policies and procedures resulting in...

 Control Environment Shared Values and Teamwork

 What is a Risk Assessment?

 The identification and analysis of relevant risks that may prevent an entity from achieving objectives.